jimbo64/wf/_posts/2016-05-24-warming-up.md

 Truth be told, we'd rather not see them<!--more--> being used.
 One of the reasons we like to meet early, is to allow people to have a wee warm up, five - ten minutes can mean the difference between feeling fine the next day, or really struggling.

-Since we've started, I've heard of a few over-stretching injuries, these are common injuries that can be avoided.
+Since we've started, I've heard of a few over-stretching injuries, these are common injuries which can be avoided.
-We can't, and nor will we, force you to warm up, but it will be to your benefit if you do.
+We can't, and nor will we, force you to warm up, but it's obviously to your benefit if you do.

 {% if page.comments %}